 For further information on what each package contains and to sponsor one of our ponies, please download our sponsorship form from the link below.

-Little Joe was found dumped in one of our fields.
-We never found out where he came from or why he was dumped.
-Although he is only small, he has a very big character!
-Little Joe is around 3 or 4 years old and has been gelded.
+Little Joe is a blue roan, miniature Shetland who was found dumped in one of our fields here at Elstree in 2015.
+We think he was born in 2014.
+We never did find out where he came from or why he was dumped.
+Although he is still only small, he has a very big character!

 When Julie went to look at a horse with her friend, she found a tiny, frightened foal shut up in a small stable.
 His owners no longer wanted him so Julie was able to buy him and bring him back to the sanctuary.
 He was a tiny, skinny little foal but has grown into a beautiful pony.

-Shakira is a blue roan, miniature Shetland pony who was born on 14th March 2007.
-She came to the Sanctuary with a small herd of Shetlands because they kept losing their foals and the owner didn’t know why.
-When they arrived, shot pellets were found in one of the Shetlands’ face and it was suspected that they had been used for shooting practice and this was the reason they lost their foals
+Shakira is a blue roan, miniature Shetland pony who was born on the 14th March 2007.
+She came to the sanctuary with a small herd of miniature Shetlands because they kept losing their foals and the owner didn’t know why.
+When they arrived, shot pellets were found in one of the Shetlands’ face and it was suspected that they had been used for shooting practice (not by the owner) and this was the reason they lost their foals.

 Remy is a strawberry roan ‘few spot’ miniature Shetland pony who was born on 6th June 2007, he is registered with the British Miniature Horse Society.
 Remy came to the Sanctuary an hour before he was due to be destroyed.
 Remy was a stallion at the time and had been shut in a stable becoming obese.
 He is a very cheeky pony and will hide in the woods if he knows you want to catch him!